-- 1 Safety Education (Can also be taken in 9th age 15 requirement) - 1 Wellness 2 A full schedule may necessitate leaving this course for grade 11. - 2 Physical Education courses (may be delayed until junior or senior year with approval of counselor and parent). - 3 English Language Arts courses Speech, Lit 10 and Comp 10 Check the English Language Arts section for exact courses required Minimum of one course each trimester. - 3 U.S. History courses Minimum of one each trimester. - AP[®] U.S. History fulfills the 10th grade U.S. History requirement. - 3 Mathematics courses - 3 Science courses (Biology) Total of at least 6 trimester credits each trimester totaling at least 18 trimester credits for the year.
+- 1 Safety Education (Can also be taken in 9th age 15 requirement) - 1 Wellness 2 A full schedule may necessitate leaving this course for grade 11. - 2 Physical Education courses (may be delayed until junior or senior year with approval of counselor and parent). - 3 English Language Arts courses on-level Speech and English 10A and 10B or Honors Speech and Pre-AP English 10A and 10B Check the English Language Arts section for exact courses required - 3 U.S. History or AP® U.S. History fulfills the 10th grade U.S. History - 3 Mathematics courses - 3 Science courses (Biology) Total of at least 6 trimester credits each trimester totaling at least 18 trimester credits for the year.
 Grade 9 Requirements: